Mbutler1991/childhood-adhd-quiz/README.md

 This website can also be used in educational purposes as it breaks ADHD into the different categories of symptoms and gives a good overview on the people who display symptoms from these categories.

+This can also be used by teenagers to do a self screening as the Conners test is applicable between ages of 6 to 18 and although this can't give a diagnosis knowing the likelihood can help some teenagers feel better about why things seem more difficult for them.

 The aim is to work from this product to one day build a diagnostic app to cut out the long waiting times for diagnosis so that no child should be left behind.

 I would ideally like to introduce ths to parents using SEO marketing, leveraging schools as they would like to assist parents in this and word of mouth ideally.

+## User Stories

+- As a student, I can check the likelihood of ADHD in myself, so that I can use resources gained to help myself study and learn in a way that works for me.
+- As a parent, I can prescreen my own kids for ADHD and use the ADHD Assessment locator to best get my children diagnosed and find them the help they need.
+- As a teacher, I can screen kids based off the multiple different categories so I know how best to plan my lessons so no child gets left behind.